itsmichaelbtw/express-fs-routes/README.md

 Default: `.fs-routes`

+### `redactOutputFilePaths`

+Redact the file paths in the output JSON file.
+This is useful if you wish to share the output file with others, but do not want to expose the file paths on your machine.
+You will instead see `...`

+Default: `false`

 ### `silent`

 Whether to suppress any errors that may occur.
 If set to `true`, errors will be logged to the console.
 If set to `false`, errors will be thrown.